insinfo/galileo/packages/gitbook/orm/about.md

-Angel, like many other Web server frameworks, features support for object-relational mapping, or *ORM*.
+Galileo, like many other Web server frameworks, features support for object-relational mapping, or *ORM*.
 ORM tools allow for conversion from database results to Dart classes.

-Angel's ORM uses Dart's `build` system to generate query builder classes from your `Model` classes, and takes advantage of Dart's strong typing to prevent errors at runtime.
+Galileo's ORM uses Dart's `build` system to generate query builder classes from your `Model` classes, and takes advantage of Dart's strong typing to prevent errors at runtime.

 Take, for example, the following class: